 Day 5: Visit the Lake District and Liverpool.

 As your heart sinks at the thought of leaving Scotland, be reassured that there are exciting adventures to be had today in England!
-Your Great Britain tour, will take a twist into modern history, as you head across the border, bound for Liverpool -the home of ‘The Beatles’ and two world famous premier league football clubs!
+Your Great Britain tour, will take a twist into modern history, as you head across the border, bound for Liverpool -the home of ‘The Beatles’ and two world-famous premier league football clubs!
 On the way, you can soak up the last of the Scottish landscape, before reaching the picturesque Lake District, for a lunch stop – simply stunning!
 Once you have arrived in Liverpool, you will be shown the sights on our guided coach tour of the city.
-For football fans Anfield Football Stadium home to Liverpool FC will excite.
-For Beatles fans…there are a myriad of locations which were significant to developing the world class pop act, which shaped modern music as we know it.
-Home to Paul, John, George and Ringo, Liverpool inspired such timeless classics including ‘Strawberry Fields’ and ‘Penny Lane’.
+For football fans, Anfield Football Stadium home to Liverpool FC will excite.
+For Beatles fans…there is a myriad of locations that were significant to developing the world-class pop act, which shaped modern music as we know it.
+Home to Paul, John, George, and Ringo, Liverpool inspired such timeless classics including ‘Strawberry Fields’ and ‘Penny Lane’.
 Upon checking in at the hotel, head to one of the many local pubs.
-Can’t get enough of ‘Beatlemania’? – ‘The Cavern’ isn’t far away, and is a pub where identity of The Beatles was formed.
+Can’t get enough of ‘Beatlemania’? – ‘The Cavern’ isn’t far away and is a pub where the identity of The Beatles was formed.

 Day 6: Visit Stratford-Upon-Avon and Wales.